UPSUTER/GEMLI/README.md

 ```

 ### Create a GEMLI items list
 GEMLI's inputs and outputs are stored in a list of objects with predifined names.
 To run GEMLI you need at least a quality controlled and normalized gene expression matrix (rows = genes/features, colums = cells/samples).
-In this example we also provide a ground truth for lineages stemming from a barcoding experiment (values = barcode ID, colums = cell IDs).
+In this example we also provide a ground truth for lineages stemming from a barcoding experiment (values = barcode ID, names = cell IDs).

 ```
 > GEMLI_items = list()